 I have also been extremely lucky this trip to have perhaps the best homestay once again!
 Helle has been amazing at showing me all that Copenhagen has to offer – from a local’s perspective of course.
 Last week I was able to join her in her morning routines of running to a beach off-the-beaten-path where she jumps in for a morning swim.
 I was able to eat dinner at some great local spots with her help for the translating too!
 Of course, there have been the typical woes here and there where I’ve found myself lost and confused, being given a sandwich when I thought I ordered anything but a sandwich.
 Or riding around in circles as I try to get to a certain spot.
 Or just staring blankly at someone who did not speak English and apparently could not understand my charades acting out what I tried say.
 Nothing serious though and before I knew it I felt quite comfortable getting myself around here.

 Being in a new country and a race venue I haven’t raced before means there were a lot of logistics to figure out.
 It has been a long time since I’ve been “stressed” about a race.
 Making sure I will be on time, finding the right bus to places, etc – all of this left me with the least amount of sleep I have had on a pre-race night in quite some time.
 While I had it all figured out on paper, the worry factor was definitely there.
+As you can imagine, it was hard to get anything done whilst I was feeling this way, let alone get a decent amount of sleep.
+It was at this time when I wished that I had access to a specific type of medical cannabis (learn more here) to help with these emotions and to help me get the sleep I knew I needed.
+However, I hadn’t packed this with me or even considered it before, so I had to find a way to calm my nerves as much as I possibly could in another way before the race.
 But, as things do, it all worked out well and I was at the race on time, feeling good.
 Of course though, it couldn’t go off without any snafu – as I pulled my wetsuit on, I tore a ginormous hole along one seam in the shoulder.
 OOPS.
 The way it ripped, I decided it wouldn’t affect the integrity of the suit much at all, so I opted not to tear the whole thing off for a “one-sleeved” effect.
 Instead, I just tried to hide behind the other girls as they photographed the start – I didn’t want to be the bum pro with a hole!
 Dead giveaway I wasn’t a swimmer though.

 Race morning was also quite windy which was somewhat different than my other days in Copenhagen so far – though, definitely normal for Copenhagen in general.
 By the time we rounded the swim course, the buoys for the return had been blown around quite a bit leaving us with a bit more navigation that I think we wanted!
 The canal you swim in is quite shallow and very nice – it would be a great swim for a first timer, that’s for sure.
 I felt like this swim took FOR-EV-ER and would have bet my life I swam about a 1:10 — but I knew I was with at least one other pro female, and then when I saw 1:00 on the watch as I got out I was floored.
 Just goes to show how much you can be in your own head!!